bmslpsu/Benifly/README.md

 The user can set the following variables:
  * `mainroot`: directory where *Benifly* is located
  * `root`: directory where video files are located
- * `filespec`: this can be a file name or partial file name that reads in all files with the filespec
+ * `filespec`: this can be a file name or partial file ; *BatchBenifly* reads in all files with the filespec
  * `targetdir`: directory to save output
  * `vidname`: the name of the video data variable in the .mat file (necessary for MATLAB videos only)